AJV009/meno_mood_hack/README.md

 ```

 ### Binaries (Build using 'flutter build apk --split-per-abi')
+As of now, I couldnt afford to publish in a App Store, but the binaries are available for you to download and install.
 All the last updated binaries are stored in [binaries](/binaries) folder

 ## Notes